-4.13 Other people at general meetings and AGMs
+4.14 Other people at general meetings and AGMs

-The chairperson may allow any person other than a corporation director, member, or auditor to attend general meetings and AGMs.
+The chairperson may allow any person other than a corporation director, member, proxy or auditor to attend general meetings and AGMs.
 But the person cannot propose or vote on resolutions.
-Family of members may also attend as observers only.
-Such observers cannot speak, propose, or vote on resolutions.

-4.14 Postponing a general meeting or AGM
+4.15 Postponing a general meeting or AGM

-After notice has been given for a general meeting or AGM the directors can decide to postpone the meeting (this means, delay or reschedule the meeting for a later date) if there are exceptional reasons for doing so (such as the death of a community person, a natural disaster, or a significant cultural event/ceremony).
+After notice has been given for a general meeting or AGM the directors can decide to postpone the meeting (this means, delay or reschedule the meeting for a later date) if there are exceptional reasons for doing so (such as the death of a community person or a natural disaster).

-The directors postpone the meeting by passing a resolution in a directors' meeting.
+The directors postpone the meeting by passing a resolution in a directors' meeting or circulating resolution.
 A postponed meeting must be held within 30 days of the date that the meeting was due to occur.

-The directors must give reasonable notice of the postponement and give members a notice of the postponed meeting setting the new date, time, and place.
+The directors must give reasonable notice of the postponement and give each member individually a notice of the postponed meeting setting the new date, time and place.